bminer/module-concat/README.md

 		Note: These `require` statements should probably be wrapped with a conditional or a try/catch block to prevent uncaught exceptions.
-	- `excludeNodeModules` - Set to `true` if modules loaded from `node_modules` folders should be excluded from the project.
+	- `excludeNodeModules` - (boolean or Array) Set to `true` if all modules loaded from `node_modules` folders should be excluded from the project.
+		Alternatively, set to an Array of module names to be excluded from the project.

+		For example, `require("foobar")` will not be replaced if `excludeNodeModules` is set to an Array containing `"foobar"` or if `excludeNodeModules` is set to `true`.
 	- `extensions` - An Array of extensions that will be appended to the required module path to search for the module in the file system.
 		Defaults to `[".js", ".json"]`.